Need our care?

 “He gets 100% care at Helen House.
 The care he receives, both physically and emotionally, is brilliant.’
 It gives him a break as well and he loves all the nurses and the playroom.
 It lets him be him, rather than having to worry about his medical needs.” – Jenny, Nathan’s Mummy

-Helen & Douglas House helps local families cope with the challenges of looking after a terminally ill baby, child or young adult who will die prematurely.
+Helen & Douglas House helps local families cope with the challenges of looking after a terminally ill baby or child who will die prematurely.
 We care for and support them where they choose – at our hospices in Oxford or at home.